 Humans have been thoroughly conditioned by many centuries of little or no change to expect constancy.
 Up until a few decades ago, an individual could adopt a career and with few exceptions expect to remain in that career for a lifetime.
 The effects of the knowledge explosion and the Industrial Revolution that preceded it, however, included changes that rendered some occupations obsolete or changed them dramatically.
 Occupations that had existed for several generations all but vanished as machines took over work that had long been done by hand.
-Entire industries disappeared-for example, whaling, once an economic mainstay of the northeastern United States, shriveled and died as petroleum products replaced whale oil.
+Entire industries disappeared.
+For example, whaling, once an economic mainstay of the northeastern United States, shriveled and died as petroleum products replaced whale oil.
 Many individuals have seen their jobs and careers disappear as a consequence of change that continues to accelerate to this day.

 Those working in the delivery of health care have seen and are seeing new medical technologies arise to either replace or augment existing technologies, in some instances making it necessary for workers to learn new skills or seek new occupations.
 Some individuals still working in diagnostic imaging were first employed when imaging was entirely X-ray; these people have seen the addition of the computerized axial tomography (CAT) scan, magnetic resonance imaging (MRI), positron emission tomography (PET) scan, and other technologies.
-One technologist who had been employed in a hospital laboratory for 30 years observed that more than 80 percent of the tests she performed on a routine basis did not exist when she first entered the field.
-A professional in another field, comparing the changes in college course curricula for his field over a period of 30 years, observed that he would have to take one or two new courses each semester for the rest of his life to remain completely current with the pace of change in his field.
-And on a simpler level, for the conduct of routine business functions, whether in health care or elsewhere, where have all the typewriters (and typewriter makers) gone?
+One technologist who had been employed in a hospital laboratory for 30 years observed that more than 80% of the tests she performed on a routine basis did not exist when she first entered the field.
+A professional in another field, comparing the changes in college course curricula in his field over a period of 30 years, observed that he would have to take one or two new courses each semester for the rest of his life to remain completely current with the pace of change in his field.

+On a simpler level, for the conduct of routine business functions, whether in health care or elsewhere, where have all the typewriters (and typewriter makers) gone?
+And considering the rapid advances in electronics that are seeing devices becoming both smaller and more powerful, one might soon be inspired to ask, where have the personal computers gone?

-People have been conditioned by centuries of little change to expect constancy or near-constancy.
-That, plus our natural tendency to seek equilibrium with our surroundings, conditions many of us to be automatic resisters of change.
-We are continually attempting to preserve our equilibrium with our environment, and whenever it is disturbed we tend to take steps to reestablish that equilibrium-to return to our "comfort zone."
+People have been conditioned by centuries of little change to expect constancy or nearconstancy.
+That, plus a natural tendency to seek equilibrium with the surroundings, conditions many people to be automatic resisters of change.
+They are continually attempting to preserve equilibrium with the environment, and whenever it is disturbed they tend to take steps to reestablish that equilibrium-to return to a "comfort zone."
 Certainly not all people behave in the same manner, but it is likely that most people seek equilibrium with their surroundings and tend to equate security with constancy.
 Indeed, security was once likely to be found in adopting an occupation and doing it well for life or in remaining a loyal employee of one organization for life.
 No longer, however, is there security in constancy; rather, today's security, to the extent that it may exist, lies in flexibility and adaptability.